What is an Advanced Manufacturing Technician?

 How do I apply?

-Because this is a selective admissions program, applying to the AMT program is done is three steps:
+Because this is a selective admissions program, applying to the AMT program is done is two steps:

-- STEP 2: Complete the AMT application and email it back to firstname.lastname@example.org You'll also need to send: Your high school transcript and any college transcripts.
+- STEP 1: Complete the AMT application online at http://glkyfame.com/ You'll also need to upload: Your high school transcript and any college transcripts.
 Your expected graduation date from your High School guidance counselor if still in High School.
 A short essay (500 words or less) expressing your interest in working as an advanced manufacturing technician and your goal for applying to the program.

 You'll need your: